Close your business

 3. Request Closure of an existing business personal property account (if applicable)

-If you have been reporting and filing Unsecured Business Personal Property Taxes for your business, you must notify the Assessor-Recorder’s Office and file your final Business Personal Property Tax.
-Download the closure form, or contact them at (415) 554-5531 or email at askbpp@sfgov.org.
+If you have been reporting and filing Unsecured Business Personal Property Taxes for your business, you must notify the Office of the Assessor-Recorder and file your final Business Personal Property Tax.
+If you are unsure whether you have a business personal property account, email askBPP@sfgov.org or call 415.554.5531 and ask if there is an account associated with your business.

 State requirements